By the end of this section, you will be able to:

-However, they faced the wrath of defeated but un-reconciled southerners who were determined to keep Blacks an impoverished and despised underclass.
+However, they faced the wrath of defeated but un-reconciled southerners who were determined to keep Black people an impoverished and despised underclass.
 Recognizing the widespread devastation in the South and the dire situation of freed people, Congress created the Bureau of Refugees, Freedmen, and Abandoned Lands in March 1865, popularly known as the Freedmen’s Bureau.
 Lincoln had approved of the bureau, giving it a charter for one year.

 The Freedmen’s Bureau engaged in many initiatives to ease the transition from slavery to freedom.
-It delivered food to Blacks and Whites alike in the South.
+It delivered food to Black people and White people alike in the South.
 It helped freed people gain labor contracts, a significant step in the creation of wage labor in place of slavery.
-It helped reunite families of freedmen, and it also devoted much energy to education, establishing scores of public schools where freed people and poor Whites could receive both elementary and higher education.
+It helped reunite families of freedmen, and it also devoted much energy to education, establishing scores of public schools where freed people and poor White people could receive both elementary and higher education.
 Respected institutions such as Fisk University, Hampton University, and Dillard University are part of the legacy of the Freedmen’s Bureau.

 In this endeavor, the Freedmen’s Bureau received support from Christian organizations that had long advocated for abolition, such as the American Missionary Association (AMA).
 The AMA used the knowledge and skill it had acquired while working in missions in Africa and with Native American groups to establish and run schools for those freed from slavery in the postwar South.
 While men and women, White and Black, taught in these schools, the opportunity was crucially important for participating women (Figure 16.5).
 At the time, many opportunities, including admission to most institutes of higher learning, remained closed to women.
 Participating in these schools afforded these women the opportunities they otherwise may have been denied.
 Additionally, the fact they often risked life and limb to work in these schools in the South demonstrated to the nation that women could play a vital role in American civic life.